-Nevada Joint Union High School District policy prohibits the use of tobacco products or possession of paraphernalia (such as e-cigarettes, vape pens, or vaping liquid) at all time on district property or at any district/school sponsored activity.
+Nevada Joint Union High School District policy prohibits the use of tobacco products or possession of paraphernalia (such as e-cigarettes, vape pens, or vaping liquid) at all times on district property or at any district/school sponsored activity.
 This prohibition applies to all students, employees, visitors and other persons visiting a school, the district office or an activity.
+Any student violation of the tobacco policy will result in enrollment in a tobacco cessation program, educational intervention, and assignment to Saturday School.